BestTimesToVisit.com Logo

 transport

 Rent a 4WD vehicle, especially if you plan to visit Volcanoes National Park or explore the rugged Kohala Coast.
-While not strictly necessary for resort areas, it opens up incredible off-the-beaten-path adventures and ensures you can handle any terrain, like the bumpy road to Pololu Valley lookout.
+While not strictly necessary for resort areas, it opens up incredible off-the-beaten-path adventures and ensures you can handle any terrain, particularly after rain.

 food